1fish2/BBQTimer/README.md

 * Add a Settings dialog to pick {sound, vibrate, both, disable} for reminder alarms.
 * Add a Settings dialog to pick the reminder alarm sound.
 * Add button actions (pause/resume/reset) to the notification area?
+* Adapt the activity layout to tablet screens (esp. landscape).
+Subclass Checkbox so it doesn't grow wider than needed for the box + label?

 * Support Android Wear.